Sasural Genda Phool: Plot

-Still, Suhana doesn't find herself consciously in love with Ishaan, She tries to leave the house but decides to stay and take care of Badi Ma after she falls ill from the shock.
+Still, Suhana doesn't find herself consciously in love with Ishaan, She tries to leave the house but decides to stay and take care of Shailaja after she falls ill from the shock.
 Each time she mentions leaving the house, she doesn't realise that she is hurting Ishaan very terribly.

 Ishaan's childhood friend, Sonali, is invited over to make Suhana jealous.
 Suhana realizes that she does love Ishaan and eventually confesses her love for Ishaan in front of everyone, and Sonali goes home.
 Ishaan and Suhana go to Goa for their honeymoon where they bare their souls to one another and come closer.
-Meanwhile, depressed after losing his job, Panna's husband Raunak leaves her and his family.
+Meanwhile, depressed after losing his job, and being unemployed for three months, Panna's husband Raunak leaves her and his family.
 He does this so that he can become stable and get a high-paying job again.
 At this time, Deepak also comes to stay with his family, having settled things with his mother.
 As time passes in Raunak's absence, the fractured relationship between Panna and her mother-in-law is repaired, leading to the repair in the relationship between the Kashyaps and the Sharmas.
-Ilesh gets a job with a construction company and earns a lot of money, which raises suspicion in the minds of Ishaan and Inder.

 Suhana unexpectedly faints at Holi, leading to the family think that she is pregnant.
 But they later find out that she is not pregnant but is shockingly suffering from a brain tumor.
 However, they are overjoyed to later learn that the tumor is completely benign.
 Suhana undergoes her surgery and is completely healed.
-Mysterious love letters to an I. Kashyap arrive to Suhana and Rajni.
-They doubt Ishaan and Inder.
-They find that their neighbour, Jassi, was having an affair with a girl and was using I. Kashyap as his name, and when their mailbox broke, his game was ruined.
-When the problem is solved, Suhana apologizes to Ishaan for doubting him.